-- If you are an entity, including a business, and you believe you have a need to make a record of, or use or disclose protected information, you can contact the Cyber and Infrastructure Security Centre at enquiries@CISC.gov.au. - o Further details on this process can be found in the Protected Information Guidance Material.
+- If you are an entity, including a business, and you believe you have a need to make a record of, or use or disclose protected information, you can contact the Cyber and Infrastructure Security Centre at enquiries@CISC.gov.au. - 0 Further details on this process can be found in the draft Protected Information Guidance Material.

-Risk Management in Practice
+CONSULTATION DRAFT v2 Risk Management in Practice